domtronn/jpop.el/README.md

 `C-c p l` | `projectable-reformat-file` | Reformat the current file to use appropiate indentation `C-c p p` | `projectable-visit-project-file` | Open the current project file for editing

-It is well worth looking through `customize-grou RET projectable` to see what you can customise.
+It is well worth looking through `customize-group RET projectable` to see what you can customise.

 # Ctags and JavaScript #